- Entertainment and Media»

 life is my love of Country Music.
 All I ask is that

 you read this article with an open mind.
-"PUT
+"Put Yourself In My Shoes."

 Somewhere in the mid-sixties, Butch, turned me on to Neil Diamond.
 He also introcuced me to headphones that I used to lisen to 'The Solitary Man.'
 I was amazed how the sound seemed to go into my head instead of just my ears.
 Today I keep my headphones handy, and when a certain song catches my fancy, I plug them into my radio and listen through them to really get into a song.